fabfog/dxbox-docs/blog/2025-10-20-welcome/index.md

 **`use-less-react`** brings focus back to **clarity and maintainability**:
 - You model your domain as classes.
-- You declare which fields are reactive.
+- You decide when a field gets notified (meaning its value has changed).
 - You let the UI update itself.

 No framework magic.
 No rebuild of React’s internals.
-Just predictable, maintainable code.
+Just predictable, testable, maintainable code.

 ---

 ## Why developers will love it

-- ⚡ **Fast and lightweight** – only ~8kB gzipped
+- ⚡ **Fast and lightweight** – only ~1.6 kB minified and gzipped
-- 🧠 **Zero learning curve** – just use classes and decorators
+- 🧠 **Zero learning curve** – just use classes and, optionally, a couple decorators
 - 💬 **Framework agnostic logic** – your classes work even outside React
 - 🔄 **Truly reactive UI** – components update *only* when they need to
 - 🧩 **Plug-and-play contexts** – hydrate instances, share data, and keep types safe